-This cost of equity calculator requires the following information: Next year’s dividends per share, current mark value of the stock, and growth rate of dividends.
+This cost of equity calculator requires the following information: Next year’s dividends per share, the current mark value of the stock, and the growth rate of dividends.
 Enter this information into the form below to calculate the cost of equity.

 Cost of Equity Formula